Machine-Learning-OpenProjects/CourseraML_RevisionNote/README.md

 # CourseraML_RevisionNote
-The revision note for Coursera Andrew Ng's ML
+The revision note for Coursera Andrew Ng's ML from week 1 to week 11.
+(But not including the assignment part)